Jaejun02/dollar_cost_average/CONTRIBUTING.md

   *e.g.* `chore/upgrade-dependencies`
 * `docs/<short-description>` – for documentation updates
   *e.g.* `docs/update-readme`
+* `experiment/<short-description>` – for exploratory or research branches, used to test ideas, prototypes, or trial methods *e.g.* `experiment/return-distribution-bootstrap`, `experiment/calendar-alignment`

 💡 Keep branch names short and descriptive.
 If tied to an issue, include the issue number.